 The MHA/MSL joint degree program is a sequentially designed curriculum; students must closely follow the order of courses as listed under the MHA/MSL Joint Degree Curriculum Requirements.
 Students are highly recommended to consult with their advisors in selecting courses for the joint degree to better meet their educational goals.
 It is also recommended that students complete the MHA degree in its entirety before beginning the MHA/MSL program.

-All MHA/MSL students must satisfactorily complete an eleven (11) course core health administration curriculum which includes:
+All MHA/MSL students must satisfactorily complete the following 12 course core health administration

+curriculum:

+1114 امام ۸ ما alimintunation Dononnula